 Students will be notified via AU student e-mail when the funds have been received from their lender and the date their refund will be available.
 Refunds are available every Friday (unless Friday is an approved University holiday).
 Upon receipt of their refund notification, students may contact the Student Accounts Office to request to pick up their refund check rather than having it mailed.
 If a request has not been made by Thursday of week the refund is expected, the check will be mailed.
 No refund checks will be disbursed prior to Friday, 2:00 p.m. or as specified in the refund notification e-mail.

 If a student has requested that their credit balance remain on their account, it will be carried forward until the end of the Spring Semester.
-If a student has registered for May Term or Summer Term courses prior to the final refund period, their credit balance can be used toward these courses as well.
+If a student has registered for May Travel or Summer Term courses prior to the final refund period, their credit balance can be used toward these courses as well.
 If the registration has not occurred prior to the final refund period, the student will be responsible for making full payment for these courses.

 Application and refund of Title IV funds will be handled in compliance with Department of Education regulations.